Toxicology

 Titanium dioxide in the scope of toxicologists

-Fraunhofer researchers are analyzing various forms of TiO₂ for potential health risks following lung exposure – providing important toxicological data to support its safety assessment.
+Fraunhofer researchers are analyzing various forms of TiO₂ for potential health risks following lung exposure.

 Toxicity of antimony substances